maschinenlesbareregierung/aowatch-client/README.md

 }).then(console.log)
 ```

-More compleext filters can be set up as well with comparators.
+More complex filters can be set up as well with comparators.

 ```typescript
 import { politicianList } from '@malereg/aowatch-client/src/entities/entity.politician';